Conservation Assessment Program

-An institution exhibits objects to the general public if such exhibition is a primary purpose of the institution.
-An institution that exhibits objects to the general public for at least 90 days per year is deemed to exhibit objects to the general public on a regular basis.
 If a museum is not scheduled to be open to the public 90 days per year, it is still eligible for CAP if it can demonstrate that it was open at least 90 days in the preceding year through a combination of scheduled days open and days open by appointment.

-A sample CAP application may be downloaded here.
 This sample application will help you gather the necessary information to complete a CAP application, but it may not be submitted as your museum’s actual CAP application.

 How Do I Apply?

 Applications for the 2015 program will be available on October 1, 2014.
 If you would like to be added to a notification list, please email us.